-Watts Gallery Trust is the custodian of an extraordinary legacy, one that combines a unique campus of listed Arts & Crafts buildings, an internationally important collection and a social mission to deliver Art for All, the founding ethos of G F and Mary Watts who believed that access to art transformed lives.
-This is at the heart of everything we do today.
-In 2019, we worked with 15 charities, community groups and prisons, and 60 schools, offering art and creativity to 31,000 people including the most vulnerable and isolated members of our community.
+We are the custodian of an extraordinary legacy, one that combines a unique campus of historic buildings, an internationally important collection and a social mission to deliver Art for All – the ethos of our founders G F and Mary Watts who believed that access to art transforms lives.

 Two reports in 2017 and 2019 by Helen Bowcock underline the social value of Watts Gallery – Artists' Village.
 These illustrate that it reaches people who do not have access to cultural learning, offering them enjoyment and self-fulfilment, providing new skills, feeding their talents, improving their health and wellbeing, and opening up new prospects for personal and career development.
 In 2019-20, the learning programme engaged 26,597 adults, young people and children including 1,291 vulnerable and socially isolated people.

 A 2016 University of Surrey report concluded that the impact of Watts Gallery – Artists' Village on the local economy was £6.08 million in gross turnover, £2.98 million GVA and 99 full-time equivalent jobs.
 More importantly, beyond the economic benefits, it is the prominent social, cultural and educational impacts of Watts Gallery – Artists' Village that make it an exceptional asset to people living in Surrey.